ibm-cloud-docs/key-protect/restore-keys.md

 ## Restoring a deleted key with the API
 {: #restore-api}

-Restore a previously imported root key by making a `POST` call to the following endpoint.
+Restore a previously imported key by making a `POST` call to the following endpoint.

 ```plaintext